 I could say all 12 years of my blogging journey has been like sailing in unchartered waters.
 Sailing with the winds and against the winds, you find your own path.

-If Doldrums are the quieter part of the sea, the strip between latitude 40 and 50 in the southern hemisphere is known for its strong winds.
+If Doldrums is the quieter part of the sea, the strip between latitude 40 and 50 in the southern hemisphere is known for its strong winds.
 Winds here come from the west and they are strong that the first sailors to encounter them gave them the name – roaring 40s.
 I do not know much about sailing, but my reading tells me that sailors prefer this zone, especially when they racing or competing against time.
 This zone can help them sail fast.

-Does not sound too different from the human life – most humans are roaring in their 40s – I mean performing their best.
+Does not sound too different from human life – most humans are roaring in their 40s – I mean performing their best.

 Know your ropes